FAQ

 Unfortunately, we do not prepare Lady Bird deeds for Corporation’s or LLC’s.

 For the property owner: No—creating a Lady Bird Deed doesn’t trigger any tax consequences because ownership doesn’t officially transfer until the owner’s passing.
-It’s as if the transfer hasn’t happened yet.

 For the beneficiary: They receive a stepped-up basis, meaning any potential capital gains tax is based on the property’s value at the time of the owner’s death, rather than its original purchase price.
 This can significantly reduce taxes if they later sell the property.
+This is not tax advice.
+Please consult with your local tax advisor to learn more about the step-up in basis.

 Yes.
 A Lady Bird Deed allows the property owner (the life tenant) to keep full rights to their home while they’re alive—including Florida’s homestead tax exemption and other property tax benefits.